na-na-hi/renget/archive/sx9c5.md

 “You may send me to God today, Xellis, but know this: I will be received by angels as a sister.
 Can you say the same?”

 “Perhaps not.
-But whether you're received by angels or not, you’ll die in shame,” Major Kessex straightened her uniform and donned her composure.
+But angels or not, you’ll die in shame,” Major Kessex straightened her uniform and donned her composure.
 She opened the door.
 “Bring him in.”

 Allen was firmly led into the room, his hands cuffed by the guard who had grown tired of his struggling.
 The major grabbed him by the cuffs.
 He dug his heels in but was dragged towards her.
 She pulled a syringe from her front pocket and uncapped the needle.
 He threw his weight back as he saw what she was doing.
 Kess growled and pulled against her restraints, the superalloy creaking with strain.